What to Expect When Hiring an Employee

 Let’s cover some unexpected difficulties of the hiring process.

 Depending on where you post the job opening, as well as the type of job, you could be flooded with countless applications — most of which are just people submitting mass applications 60 at a time, with no particular interest in your salon.
-Our pro tip for weeding through innumerable applicants is to include a specific task in the application, such as a cover letter or a specific question to be answered.
+Our pro tip for weeding through innumerable applicants is to include a specific task in the application, such as a cover letter or a specific question on lash knowledge to be answered.

 When you add a specific task or request, you will be able to quickly tell who is truly motivated to work for you.
 You’d be surprised how many applications you receive that don’t follow the instructions!